-Magnesium spray has been a hot topic during my classes over the last year.
-My regular yogis at The Village Yoga know that I’ve talked ALOT about this miracle-in-a-bottle.
+Magnesium spray has been a hot topic during my classes over the years and I talk about it A LOT.

 I recommend it to people for all kinds of reasons.
-If they cramp a lot, suffer from a bad back, are tired, stressed – you name it and magnesium spray seems to be the answer.
+If they cramp, suffer from a bad back, are tired, stressed, can’t sleep – you name it and magnesium spray seems to be the answer.

 So I thought it fitting to write a post laying out exactly what it is about the mineral that is so wonderful.

 Most Westerners are deficient in magnesium.
 Although it’s found in nuts, green leafy vegetables, bananas and yoghurt many of us aren’t getting enough of it.

 Why spray it?